-When I saw Paul Copan in November, 2016, at the Evangelical Theological Society’s annual conference, I mentioned that I picked up his newly published A Little Book for New Philosophers.
+When I saw Paul Copan in November, 2016, at the Evangelical Theological Society’s annual conference held in San Antonio, I mentioned that I picked up his newly published A Little Book for New Philosophers.
 He kindly invited me to write a review.
 There are so many valuable insights throughout that I decided to post just a few here and offer some brief comments of my own.
 My hope is that this book will gain a wide readership because it is well-deserved.

 Chapter 3, “Faith, Philosophy and Scripture”, deals squarely with the ideas that (1) faith is not fideism (the notion that faith is contrary to or hostile toward reason and devoid of empirical evidence) and (2) the place of motives in belief formation.
 Regarding the first point, Copan insists that faith is “trusting commitment.”
 He writes: